mckaywrigley/buildware-ai/README.md

 ## Updates

-We'll keep you updated here.

 Coming soon:

-- Pro setup guide
+- Advanced version with Linear integration and more
 - Local codebase mode
+- Team support

-## Basic Setup
+## Simple Setup

-Follow these steps to get the basic version of Buildware running.
+Follow these steps to get the simple version of Buildware running.

 ### 1. Clone the Repo